Robust Large Margin Deep Neural Networks

 \section{Experiments}

-We now validate the theory with a series of experiments on the MNIST and CIFAR-10 datasets.
-We compare the Jacobian regularizer with the popular weight decay, explore the behaviour of the JM in the weight normalized DNN and show how the Jacobian regularizer can be used with weight normalized and batch normalized DNNs and ResNets.
+We now validate the theory with a series of experiments on the MNIST \cite{LeCun1998}, CIFAR-10 \cite{Krizhevsky2009}, LaRED \cite{Hsiao2014} and ImageNet (ILSVRC2012) \cite{ILSVRC15} datasets.
+The Jacobian regularizer is applied to various DNN architectures such as DNN with fully connected layers, convolutional DNN and ResNet \cite{He2015}.
 We use the ReLUs in all considered DNNs as this is currently the most popular non-linearity.